creimers/honeypy.buildout/docs/index.rst

 .. warning::
-    This project is in **pre alpha state**.
-Anything can change from this point.
+    This project is in `pre alpha state. <http://en.wikipedia.org/wiki/Software_release_life_cycle>`_ Anything can change from this point.
+The `semantic version <http://semver.org/spec/v2.0.0.html>`_ of the next release will be: 0.0.1-alpha

-    You are welcome to contribute and improve this work.
+    **You are welcome to contribute and improve this work:**

     * `Fork us on github! <https://github.com/honeypy/honeypy.buildout>`_
     * `Contact us via mail! <contact@rilipa.com>`_